 Glacier Media Offers to Acquire Shares of GVIC Not Already Owned

 VANCOUVER, British Columbia, Jan.
-12, 2021 (GLOBE NEWSWIRE) -- Glacier Media Inc. (“Glacier” or the “Company”) announced today that it has made an offer to acquire all of the Class B voting and Class C non-voting shares of GVIC Communications Corp. (“GVIC”) not currently held by Glacier.
-Glacier currently owns 37.9% of the Class B voting shares and 97.7% of the Class C non-voting shares of GVIC.
+12, 2021 (GLOBE NEWSWIRE) -- GVIC Communications Corp. (“GVIC” or the “Company”) announced that Glacier Media Inc. (“Glacier”) has offered to acquire all of the Class B voting and Class C non-voting shares not currently held by Glacier and its subsidiary.

 Under the offer, each GVIC shareholder will receive 0.8 Glacier common shares for each Class B or Class C GVIC share held.

-If the transaction is completed, the elimination of the current dual public company structure is expected to 1) reduce operating costs, 2) provide a simpler structure for public investors and allow for easier marketing efforts to increase investor demand, and 3) resolve the inter-company loans that are owed by GVIC to Glacier.

-If completed, the transaction will result in the Company issuing 7,742,217 Glacier common shares, or 5.7% of the shares outstanding after giving effect to the proposed transaction.
+An independent special committee of the board of directors of GVIC has been formed to review the transaction offered by Glacier and determine whether it is in the best interest of the Company and shareholders.
+An independent financial advisor and legal counsel have been retained by the special committee.

-The transaction will be subject to certain conditions, including the review and favorable recommendation by the special committee of GVIC, boards of directors approval, approval by the shareholders of GVIC and the negotiation of a definitive agreement.
+The transaction will be subject to certain conditions, including the review and favorable recommendation by the special committee, boards of directors approvals, approval by the shareholders of the Company and the negotiation of a definitive agreement.
 Any definitive agreement is expected to contain customary closing conditions.
 There can be no assurance that any transaction will be consummated or will be consummated on the terms described in this news release.

-Shares in Glacier are traded on the Toronto Stock Exchange under the symbol GVC.
+Shares in GVIC are traded on the Toronto Stock Exchange under the symbol GCT.

 For further information please contact Mr. Orest Smysnuik, Chief Financial Officer, at 604-708-3264.